Veridise/stellar-auth-macro/README.md

 # Description

-A tiny Rust proc-macro crate that enforces explicit, opt-in public APIs.
+A Rust proc-macro crate that enforces explicit, opt-in public APIs.
 Attach #[access_control] to an *impl* (or an inline mod) and every public function inside must be explicitly marked with #[no_access_control].
 This repo also includes a minimal Soroban contract and tests demonstrating the macro in action.

 ## Installation